-Work is becoming busier and more demanding and that is why breaks are essential.
+Work is becoming busier and more demanding and that is why breaks are essential for retail, fast food and warehouse workers.

 Tea breaks are generally paid breaks that are available for shifts often from 4 hours work or longer.